Sulawesi ground dove

 The Sulawesi ground dove (Gallicolumba tristigmata), also known as the yellow-breasted ground dove, is a medium-sized (approximately 35 cm), ground-dwelling dove.
 It is mostly olive-brown with a golden forehead, iridescent bluish-green crown and nape, purple patch on the side of the neck, yellow breast, dark brown tail, white underparts, and red legs.
 Both sexes are similar.

+A pair of Sulawesi ground doves in Louisville Zoo, USA.

 An Indonesian endemic, this elusive species is distributed in primary rainforests of Sulawesi in Wallacea.
 The Sulawesi ground dove is a terrestrial bird.
 Its diet consists mainly of seeds and fallen fruits.
 The female lays a single white egg.

 The Sulawesi ground dove is evaluated as of least concern on the IUCN Red List of Threatened Species.